-We've always been junkies for information when buying gear, so we wanted to give you guys an insight into our designs and where we draw inspiration.
-We know over the course of a season here out West we can find ourselves in a wide range of terrains & conditions.
-We try and give each piece maximum versatility, allowing you to spend less time adding/shedding layers and more time on the move.
+I've always been a junkie for information when buying gear, so I wanted to give you guys an insight into my designs and where I draw inspiration.
+Over the course of a season here out West we can find ourselves in a wide range of terrains & conditions.
+Knowing this, I try and give each piece maximum versatility, allowing you to spend less time adding/shedding layers and more time focused on the task at hand.

-After years of prototyping and testing in real hunting situations, we've chosen a large-scale profile breaking strategy.
+After years of experience in real hunting situations, we've chosen a large-scale profile breaking strategy.
 Recent research has shown that ungulates (deer/ elk/ sheep etc.) simply do not see how we humans do.
 As prey, they are primarily looking for shapes/movements that resemble a predator and don't have the visual acuity to pick up small details beyond their immediate surroundings.
 Our large contrasting panels are designed to break your profile into 3-4 unassuming color blocks the size of a sage bush, rock, or dead-fall at the longer stalking distances we encounter out West.
-Clean panels also resist the blob effect found with most patterns beyond 30/40 yards, so as you close the distance you aren't perceived as a large (athletic looking) predator.
-In ours and most hunters experience, when you are within that 30 yard mark a miss-timed movement, sound or wind swirl is what's going bust you, even if you're in a full ghillie suit.
+The clean panels also resist the blob effect found with most patterns beyond 30/40 yards, so as you close the distance you aren't perceived as a large (athletic looking) predator.
+Plus, in ours and most hunters experience, when you are within that 30 yard mark a miss-timed movement, sound or wind swirl is what's going bust you, even if you're in a full ghillie suit.

 Seams | Panels